Modules

 Note:

-• If a module references another module, the serialization of this module only serializes the referenced module name, and the definition of the referenced module is not serialized.
-Therefore, when loading or moving a .dom file, make sure to load or move the referenced modules as well.
+• When a module references another module, the serialization process only includes the name of the referenced module, not its definition.
+As a result, when loading or moving a .dom file, ensure that you also load or move any referenced modules.

 You can import a module with the use keyword.
 If the imported module uses other modules, these modules are also loaded automatically.